-Osmosis is a reversible process of water diffusion through a semipermeable membrane from pure water to a solution, or from a dilute solution into a more concentrated one 5..
-Osmosis is driven by a difference in a solute concentration to the both sides of the membrane. emipermeable membrane - is a thin sheet of material (such as animal or vegetable tissue or cellophane) through which only certain types of molecules may pass; here, water molecules can pass, but larger molecules cannot.
+Osmosis is a reversible process of water diffusion through a semipermeable membrane from pure water to a solution, or from a dilute solution into a more concentrated one (fig. 5.2).
+Osmosis is driven by a difference in a solute concentration to the both sides of the membrane.
+A semipermeable membrane- is a thin sheet of material (such as animal or vegetable tissue or cello-